connor-ricks/modern-swiftui-case-study/Documentation/managing_logic_and_views.md

 By following the examples outlined above, we've shown how we can write modular, isolated features in a consistent and testable manner.

 ## Up next: Navigation
-In the next section, we will talk about [[navigation|Navigation]] and how it is important to derive our application's navigational structure through state.
+In the next section, we will talk about [Navigation](navigation.md) and how it is important to derive our application's navigational structure through state.